 The same applies to smaller windows placed correctly.
 You find them in triple-glazed windows to trap the heat.
 Again, the correct exterior door placement used can control the temperatures.

 Another important part of eco-friendly homes is the flooring.
-Using the correct eco-green developments in the floor can help maintain temperatures without spending extra costs on a heating or cooling system.
+Using the correct eco-green developments on the floor can help maintain temperatures without spending extra on heating or cooling systems.

-Many of your newer luxury sustainable homes you find built with Optimum Value Engineering is a unique technique to make frames for houses.
+Many of your newer luxury sustainable homes are built with Optimum Value Engineering, a unique technique to make house frames.
 In addition, the manufacturers use less wood in the construction.
-This is good news as it has a lesser environmental impact and helps reduce the building costs.
+This is good news as it has a lesser environmental impact and helps reduce building costs.

 Geothermal HVAC Systems